-^{1.} Consists primarily of the goodwill included in the sale of a business in the crop protection segment and reallocation of the former digital reporting unit goodwill between the seed and the crop protection segments.
+2 Consists primarily of the goodwill included in the sale of a business in the crop protection segment and the reassignment of former digital reporting unit goodwill from the seed to the crop protection segment.

 The company tests goodwill and other indefinite-lived intangible assets for impairment annually (during the fourth quarter), or more frequently when events or changes in circumstances indicate it is more likely than not that the fair value of a reporting unit has declined below its carrying value.
 Goodwill is evaluated for impairment using qualitative and / or quantitative testing procedures.
-The company performs goodwill impairment testing at the reporting unit level, which is defined as the operating segment or one level below the operating segment.
+The company performs goodwill impairment testing at the reporting unit level which is defined as the operating segment or one level below the operating segment.
 One level below the operating segment, or component, is a business in which discrete financial information is available and regularly reviewed by segment management.
 The company aggregates certain components into reporting units based on economic similarities.